Platanos, Aetolia-Acarnania

 Platanos (Greek: Πλάτανος meaning plane tree) is a village and a former municipality in Aetolia-Acarnania, West Greece, Greece.
 Since the 2011 local government reform it is part of the municipality Nafpaktia, of which it is a municipal unit.
 The municipal unit has an area of 169.678 km2.
-Population 1,611 (2011).
-The population of the village was 207 in 2011 and the population of the municipal district, which includes the village Kato Platanos, was 253.
-The river Evinos is situated east of the town.
+The community includes the village Kato Platanos.
+The river Evinos is situated west of the town.

 Geography

 The municipal unit Platanos is subdivided into the following communities (constituent villages in brackets):